atproto-tools/atproto-tools.github.io/pages/atproto tools.md

 	- (pm me if you want to help contribute)
 - tasks
 	- getting data
-		- schema for normalized data:
-		-
 		- steps
 			- normalize records
-					- record = {url: fields, url:fields, ...}
-						- fields = [name_field, desc_field, tags_field, rating_field]
-							- string, string, ref list (needs to be assigned in second iteration), float
 				- first iteration: grab everything, build sets/dicts of tags/authors/repos
 					- write separate full table (if wanted) here
 					- tags are sometimes enumerated upfront so we can convert them right away
 				- second iteration (new step) pass in repos, authors, tags- map/convert to keys
 					- TODO third loop through main array to write the keys, then write to db. this is where we need to learn the fine grained api to automate setting up links. for now do this manually
+		- schema for normalized data:
+			- record = {url: fields, url:fields, ...}
+				- fields = [name_field : str, desc_field : str, tags_field : str, rating_field ]
+					- string, string, ref list (needs to be assigned in second iteration), float
 		- https://pipedream.com/docs/
 		- https://requests.readthedocs.io/en/stable/user/quickstart/
 			- https://docs.python-requests.org/en/latest/user/advanced/#session-objects